byeongjee/byeongjee.github.io/_pages/home.md

 Hi, welcome to my website.

-I am an undergraduate student at [POSTECH](https://www.postech.ac.kr/eng/), double major in computer science and mathematics.
-My primary research interests are programming languages, logic, software verification, software engineering, and distributed systems.
+I am a propsective graduate student interested in programming languages, logic, software verification, software engineering, and distributed systems.
+I recently graduated from [POSTECH](https://www.postech.ac.kr/eng/) with a double major in computer science and mathematics, having achieved the highest GPA in my class.

 ## Education
 - B.S. in Computer Science and Engineering & Mathematics,